microsoft/MixedReality-WebRTC/docs/manual/helloworld-unity-remotevideo.md

 ![Create a remote media player](helloworld-unity-14.png)

-And we should be able to see in the **Scene** window our two black squares representing the local and remote media players:
+Currently the two game objects holding the local and remote media players are located at the same position.
+Adjust them so that they don't overlap; for example set their X position to `X=+/-2.5`.
+We can also add some slight rotation to face the camera, for example `RY=+/-10`.
+Now we should be able to see in the **Scene** window our two black squares representing the local and remote media players:

 ![The local and remote video players](helloworld-unity-15.png)